edulh97/WebProjectReact/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-In the Queries section you can see the finished projects destined to be sold, and if you want to know their details you must write the name in Contact.
+In the Consult section you can see the finished projects destined to be sold, and if you want to know their details you must write the name in Contact.

 A new section of houses of the community is added where people can add the house they want to sell so that people can see its location and size.